-African art > Head rest > Luba headrest
+African art > Head rest > Luba neck support

 Watch the video

-The Luba (Baluba in Tchiluba) are a people of Central Africa.
+The Luba (Baluba in tchiluba) are a people of Central Africa.
 Their cradle is Katanga, more precisely the region of the Lubu river, hence the name (Baluba, which means "the Lubas").
-They were born from a secession of the Songhoy ethnic group, under the leadership of Ilunga Kalala, who had the old king Kongolo, venerated since then in the form of a python, die.
-In the 16th century they created a state, organized in decentralized chieftaincy, which extended from the Kasai River to Lake Tanganyika.
-The chiefdoms cover a small territory without real border that includes at most three villages.
+They were born from a secession of the Songhoy ethnic group, under the leadership of Ilunga Kalala, who had the old king Kongolo, who has since been venerated in the form of a python, die.
+In the sixteenth century they created a state, organized in decentralized chieftaincies, which extended from the Kasai River to Lake Tanganyika.
+The chieftaincies cover a small territory with no real borders, and include at most three villages.

 This item is sold with its certificate of authenticity